Type-IA variations: questions and answers

 It should be noted that the responsibility for the quality of the submitted documentation lies with the MAH and is crucial to the overall process.
 The MAH is responsible for ensuring that the Type IA variation complies fully with the conditions and documentation requirements as specified in the Variations guidelines.

-Please note that requesting this ‘high level’ procedure number in advance is mandatory for submissions sent via the eSubmission Gateway or Web Client since this number has to be included in the ‘naming convention of the file name’.
+Please note that requesting this ‘high level’ procedure number in advance is mandatory for submissions sent via the eSubmission Gateway or Web Client since this number must be included in the eSubmission Gateway XML delivery file User interface.

-For more detailed queries on technical matters please contact the PA-BUS department (PA-BUS@ema.europa.eu)
+For more detailed queries on technical matters please contact the EMA Service Desk.

 Submission of Type IA/ IAIN Variation Notifications